-Heritage Resources - The Lake Anne Village Center Historic Overlay District was created to protect against destruction of the historic and architectural quality of the landmark to encourage uses which will lead to its continuance, conservation, and improvement; and to assure that new uses within the district will be in keeping with the character to be preserved and enhanced.
+Heritage Resources - The Lake Anne Village Center Historic Overlay District was created to protect against destruction of the historic and architectural quality of the landmark to encourage uses which will lead to its its continuance, conservation, and improvement; and to assure that new uses within the district will be in keeping with the character to be preserved and enhanced.
 The Lake Anne Village Center Historic Overlay District regulations are found in Appendix 1, A1-1100 of the Zoning Ordinance.
 All structures located in Land Units A and F are within the boundary of the historic overlay district.
 The Fairfax County Architectural Review Board must review improvements and alterations in the Historic Overlay District as stipulated by the Zoning Ordinance.
-In June 2011, Lake Anne Village Center was determined eligible for listing in the National Register of Historic Places.
+In March 2017, Lake Anne Village Center was listed in the Virginia Landmarks Register and in June 2017 Lake Anne Village Center was listed in the National Register of Historic Places.